Skynar Bookkeeping

 Step 2.
 Once your payment is received, deposit it into the merchant account you created in Step 1.
 Do not deposit it directly into your checking account.

 Step 3.
 Once the money shows up in your checking account, transfer the funds from your merchant account to your bank account.
-If you
+If you regularly accumulate funds in your PayPal or other similar account, it’s better to transfer the amounts randomly when needed.

 Need-To-Know Components Of An Elevator Pitch